ugurdogrusoz/visuall/doc/DG.md

 This guide details how a custom application can be built using Visu*all*.
 We assume the reader has already gone over [User Guide](UG.md), and in each of the following sections, we describe how to customize various parts of a Visu*all* based visual analysis tool.

 ## Data Model

 To visualize data, structre of data must be expressed inside [model description file](../src/assets/model_description.json).
-With command `node style-generator.js /assest/model_description.json`, [style generator file](../src/style-generator.js) reads [model description file](../src/assets/model_description.json).
+With command `node style-generator.js /assest/model_description.json` , [style generator file](../src/style-generator.js) reads [model description file](../src/assets/model_description.json).
 And [style generator file](../src/style-generator.js) modifies [index.html file](../src/index.html), [styles.css file](../src/styles.css), [properties.json file](../src/assets/generated/properties.json) and [stylesheet.json file](../src/assets/generated/stylesheet.json).
 These files used in source codes for customization purposes.

-[Model description file](../src/assets/model_description.json) file contains *classes* and *relations* sections. *classes* section contains data stuctures of nodes.
+[Model description file](../src/assets/model_description.json) file contains *classes* and *relations* sections.*classes* section contains data stuctures of nodes.
-Each *class* corresponds to a node type in graph. *relations* section contains data strcutures of edges.
+Each *class* corresponds to a node type in graph.*relations* section contains data strcutures of edges.
 Each *relation* corresponds to an edge type in graph.
 For the movie dataset there 2 classes of nodes: *Person* and *Movie*.
 Each *class* have *properties* and *style*.
 Each *property* has a name and data type.
 For example *Person* class has 4 properties: name, born, start_t and end_t

-A *property* might have different data types: *string*, *int*, *float*, *datetime* and *enum*. *string*, *float*, *int* are standard types which usually exist in programming languages. *datetime* is actually an integer which represents date in [Unix time stamp in milliseconds](https://currentmillis.com/). *enum* is a special type which indicates values in this property should be mapped. *enum* type should be in format like *enum,string*.
+A *property* might have different data types: *string*, *int*, *float*, *datetime* and *enum*.*string*, *float*, *int* are standard types which usually exist in programming languages.*datetime* is actually an integer which represents date in [Unix time stamp in milliseconds](https://currentmillis.com/).*enum* is a special type which indicates values in this property should be mapped.*enum* type should be in format like *enum, string*.
 This means this property values are mapped from original values which have type *string*, to some other values.
 This mapping of values should be defined in the section named *finiteSetPropertyMapping* inside [model description file](../src/assets/model_description.json).

 You can also define style of your nodes.
 There is *style* field for each class of node.
 These styles are being used as [cytoscape style](https://js.cytoscape.org/#style).
 These styles designate how the nodes are going to be shown in the canvas.

-*relations* section of the [model description file](../src/assets/model_description.json) is very similar to *classes* section. *relations* section stores information about edges.
+*relations* section of the [model description file](../src/assets/model_description.json) is very similar to *classes* section.*relations* section stores information about edges.
 Each *relation* has *property* and *style* exactly like a *class*.
 In addition, each *relation* also has *source*, *target* and *isBidirectional* fields.
 These are used to represent direction information of an edge.

 *timebarDataMapping* section of the file is used for representing lifetime of a node or edge.
 Lifetime information is being used in [timebar service](../src/app/timebar.service.ts) to show some graphics and statistics.
 Ideally, each *class* or each *relation* would have 2 datetime properties which represents start and end.
 These are named as *begin_datetime* and *end_datetime*.
 If these fields do not exist, visuall will use default begin and end times for timebar.

 *finiteSetPropertyMapping* section of the file is used to map values.
-For example, a status code might consists of numbers like 1,2,3 etc..
-But you might want to show values like 'Active', 'Deactive', 'Suspend' etc....
+For example, a status code might consists of numbers like 1, 2, 3 etc..
+But you might want to show values like 'Active', 'Deactive', 'Suspend' etc... .
 Here you put mappings for each *property* of each *class*/*relation*.
 This is totally optional.
 You might not want to use any mapping and just use the values as is.

 *generalStyles* section of the file is being used as [cytoscape style](https://js.cytoscape.org/#style).
 You might chage values inside this file according to your needs.
 You might add/delete some properties but adding/deleting might harm integrity of the application.
 It is on the developer's responsiblity.
 On the other hand, changing existing values would less likely to cause any harm.

 *userPref* section of the file is being used to store user preferences.
 These values are used inside [settings component in source code](../src/app/operation-tabs/settings-tab/settings-tab.component.ts).
 If we need to store user specific settings they might be moved to somewhere else.

 ## Look & Feel

 By changing [model description file](../src/assets/model_description.json) and executing [style generator file](../src/style-generator.js), you can change how nodes/edges will look like.
 You might change the labels of nodes and edges.
 For people, we show *name* of the person as its label.
 The line `"label": "data(name)",` which is on path *classes>Person>style* inside [model description file](../src/assets/model_description.json) sets label.
-If we change that line to `"label": "data(born)"`,  it will show birth year of a person as its label.
+If we change that line to `"label": "data(born)"` , it will show birth year of a person as its label.
 Here, *data* is [a mapper provided by cytoscape](https://js.cytoscape.org/#style/mappers).
 Each cytoscape element has a *data* function which returns associated data with the element.
 Below image shows the result of chaning label.

 <p align="center">
     <img src="image/change-label.png" width="800"/>